1DanielG/UN-General-Assembly-Voting/README.md

 Modelling for each country has 4 steps: +Divided the data for each country into a separate dataset in the data column. `tidyr::nest` all columns except country and topic, which will result in a data frame with one row per country-topic. + Use `purrr::map` by applying liner regression to each item. + Use `purrr::map` again to tidy `broom::tidy` each model in the dataset. + Use `tidyr::unnest`to combine all of those into a large data frame.

-Then filter the slope of each model (term = year) to see how each is changing over timeand.
-Also filter out random noise in p.value to extract only cases that are statistically significant.
+Then filter the slope of each model (term = year) to see how each is changing over time. (filter out random noise in p.value to extract only cases that are statistically significant.)

-Finnaly use `dplyr::arrange` to find the countries with the highest and lowest slopes (the estimate column)
+Finally use `dplyr::arrange` to find the countries with the highest and lowest slopes (the estimate column)

-Countries has the steepest downward trend in Colonialism (goes agnasit UN resolution):
+Countries has the steepest downward trend in Colonialism (goes against UN resolution):

 ``` r
 (country_coef_model <- country_year_topic %>%